Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Enhanced Search**: Transforms user queries into formal, bylaw-oriented language to improve semantic search results, combining both original and transformed search results to maximize retrieval relevance.
 - **Token Counting and Cost Calculation**: Tracks token usage for both input and output, calculating costs based on model-specific pricing to provide transparency about API usage.
-- **Expired By-laws Filtering**: The system generates a complete response with all by-laws, then uses this response to create a filtered version showing only active by-laws.
-This two-step approach optimizes costs and speed by reducing the context size for the second prompt.
+- **Expired By-laws Filtering**: The system filters active bylaws directly in the vector search query, improving efficiency by only retrieving relevant, active bylaws.
 - **Layman's Terms Conversion**: After filtering active by-laws, a third prompt transforms the technical legal language into plain, everyday language without bylaw references, making information more accessible to residents.
 - **Comparison Mode**: Option to display all three versions of the answer (complete, filtered active only, and layman's terms) for comparison.
 - **Model Selection**: Users can select which Gemini model to use based on their requirements for speed, cost, and quality.